Introduction to Networks

 The simplest measure of local clustering is clustering coefficient.

-More specifically, clustering coefficient measures the probability that two of your neighbors are connected.
+Specifically, the clustering coefficient measures the probability that two of your neighbors are connected.

-\[C^{(1)} = \frac{\sum_i \text{number of triangles that include }i}{\sum_i \text{number of pairs of neigbors of }i} \]
+\[ C^{(1)} = \frac{\sum_i \text{number of triangles that include node } i}{\sum_i \text{number of pairs of neighbors of node }i}. \]

 This is the ratio of the mean triangle count to mean neighbor pair count.